Electronic Warfare

 Russian General Staff history of the Soviet-Afghan War describes ARK-1 artillery radar reconnaissance systems in Afghanistan, where mountain conditions limited their effectiveness in finding enemy artillery but the radars were used to adjust Soviet artillery fire, especially at night.

-Ukrainian artillery units reportedly entered combat operations in 2014 with inherited ARK-1 / 1RL239 radars, while Russian and Russian-backed forces are also documented with the family.
-Foreign Policy reported a 1RL239 "Lynx" with Russian-backed forces near Donetsk in November 2014; ANNA News identified a Russian Eastern Military District ARK-1M crew during the full-scale invasion; Militarnyi, WarSpotting, and Oryx document a Russian 1RL239(-1M) / ARK-1(M) loss near Zavodivka in Kherson Oblast.
+Militarnyi reports that Ukrainian artillery units began combat operations in 2014 with inherited ARK-1 / 1RL239 radars.
+Russian and Russian-backed force context is separately documented by a November 2014 1RL239 "Lynx" sighting near Donetsk, ANNA News identification of an Eastern Military District ARK-1M crew in the full-scale war, and Militarnyi, WarSpotting, and Oryx reporting on a Russian 1RL239(-1M) / ARK-1(M) loss near Zavodivka in Kherson Oblast.

 Role details